User Interface Designer #

 Zotero is an open-source project that develops software and web services to help people collect, organize, cite, and share their research.
 Our software is recommended by most universities and used by millions of students, scholars, scientists, and researchers worldwide.

-We’re an international team, and in happier times, we meet up occasionally around the world (falafel joint in Paris, fries spot in Luxembourg, cafe in New York City), but you’ll primarily be working remotely, communicating with Zotero developers and users via chat rooms, forums, GitHub, and mailing lists.
+We’re an international team, and in happier times, we meet up occasionally around the world (falafel in Paris, fries in Luxembourg, coffee in New York City), but you’ll primarily be working remotely, communicating with Zotero developers and users via chat rooms, forums, and GitHub.
 We have a highly collaborative but asynchronous workflow, and you’ll be fully in control of your own schedule.

 What We’re Looking For